Winfield Scott: War of 1812

 Dearborn assigned Scott to lead an attack against Fort George, which commanded a strategic position on the Niagara River.
-With help from naval commanders Isaac Chauncey and Oliver Hazard Perry, Scott landed American forces behind the fort, forcing its surrender.
+With help from United States Navy elements commanded by Isaac Chauncey and Oliver Hazard Perry, he led U.S. troops to land behind the fort, forcing its surrender.
 Scott was widely praised for his conduct in the battle, although he was personally disappointed that the bulk of the British garrison escaped capture.
-As part of another campaign to capture Montreal, Scott forced the British to withdrawal from Hoople Creek in November 1813.
-Despite this success, the campaign fell apart after the American defeat at the Battle of Crysler's Farm, and after Wilkinson (who had taken command of the front in August) and Hampton failed to cooperate on a strategy to take Montreal.
+As part of another campaign to capture Montreal, Scott forced the British to withdraw from Hoople Creek in November 1813.
+Despite this success, the campaign fell apart after the American defeat at the Battle of Crysler's Farm and after Wilkinson (who had taken command of the front in August) and Hampton failed to cooperate on a strategy to take Montreal.
 With the failure of the campaign, President Madison and Secretary of War John Armstrong Jr. relieved Wilkinson and some other senior officers of their battlefield commands.
 They were replaced with younger officers such as Scott, Izard, and Jacob Brown.
 In early 1814, Scott was promoted to brigadier general and was assigned to lead a regiment under Brown.

 In mid-1814, Scott took part in another invasion of Canada, which began with a crossing of the Niagara River under Brown's command.
 Scott was instrumental in the American success at the Battle of Chippawa, which took place on July 5, 1814.
-Though the battle was regarded as inconclusive from the strategic point of view because the British army remained intact, it was seen as an important moral victory.
-It was "the first real success attained by American troops against British regulars."
+Though the battle was regarded as inconclusive from the strategic point of view because the British force remained intact after the battle, it was seen as a significant moral victory.
+The battle was "the first real success attained by American troops against British regulars."

-Later in July 1814, a scouting expedition led by Scott was ambushed, beginning the Battle of Lundy's Lane.
-Scott's brigade was decimated after General Gordon Drummond arrived with British reinforcements, and he was placed in the reserve in the second phase of the battle.
-He was later badly wounded while seeking a place to commit his reserve forces.
-Scott believed that Brown's decision to refrain from fully committing his strength at the outset of this battle resulted in the destruction of Scott's brigade and a high number of unnecessary deaths.
-The battle ended inconclusively after General Brown ordered his army to withdraw, effectively bringing an end to the invasion.
-Scott spent the next months convalescing under the supervision of military doctors and physician Philip Syng Physick.
+Later, in July 1814, a scouting expedition led by Scott was ambushed, beginning the Battle of Lundy's Lane.
+Scott's brigade was decimated after British troops led by General Gordon Drummond arrived as reinforcements, and he was placed in the reserve in the second phase of the battle.
+Scott was later severely wounded while seeking a place to commit his reserve forces.
+He believed that Brown's decision to refrain from fully committing his strength at the outset of this battle resulted in the destruction of Scott's brigade and many unnecessary deaths.
+The battle ended inconclusively after Brown ordered his army to withdraw, effectively bringing an end to the invasion.
+Scott spent the following months convalescing under the supervision of military doctors and physician Philip Syng Physick.

 Scott's performance at the Battle of Chippawa had earned him national recognition.
 He was promoted to the brevet rank of major general and awarded a Congressional Gold Medal.
 In October 1814, Scott was appointed commander of American forces in Maryland and northern Virginia, taking command in the aftermath of the Burning of Washington.
 The War of 1812 came to an effective end in February 1815, after news of the signing of the Treaty of Ghent (which had been signed in December 1814) reached the United States.